evinjaff/oatmeal-cv-server/README.md

 We need a few additional packages to get things up and running.
 Run `pip install numpy opencv-python ultralytics flask` and then you should be ready for a script.

+### Import pretrained weights

+The server expects a `best.pt` file to live in the base `server` folder.
+We do not include one, because it violates GitHub's large file size rule.
+Either train you own weights using the training notebook under the training repo or get some pretrained weights elsewhere to do this.

 ### Deployment/Running as a service

 While Flask can be run as a service, I would recommend actually using [tmux](https://tmuxcheatsheet.com/) or [GNU screen](https://www.gnu.org/software/screen/) to keep the full output available and be able to debug/interact with the server if needed.
 I personally used a persistent tmux session to keep track of things